damienlethiec/after-le-wagon/README.md

 Hi there!

 You've just finished some of the most intensive and hardest weeks of your life.
 But you've made it!
-Congratulations, you are now fullstack developers able to build great web projects from scratch.
+Congratulations, you are now full-stack developers able to build great web projects from scratch.

 But Le Wagon is just the beginning of a long journey.
-Being a developer is an incredibly rewarding position because you get to learn new things everyday.
+Being a developer is an incredibly rewarding position because you get to learn new things every day.
 But it is also a challenging role.
-With this repository, I want to share with you some tips and resources to keep on improving you skills as efficiently as possible.
+With this repository, I want to share with you some tips and resources to keep on improving your skills as efficiently as possible.

 ## Solve your problems alone

-One of the most difficult things after Le Wagon is that you won't have teacher and TA anymore to help you everyday.
+One of the most difficult things after Le Wagon is that you won't have teacher and TA anymore to help you every day.
 Of course, you have Le Wagon community on Slack but it is not as instantaneous as a ticket.
 After Le Wagon, you should aim at being really autonomous to solve your code problems as soon as possible.
 To do this, you need 3 skills:

 ### Learn how to read your error messages
 During the bootcamp, you may have seen teachers solving problems you had been struggling on for dozens of minutes just by reading your error message.
-It takes some practise but learning how to find you error message and how to read it will solve 90% of your problems.
+It takes some practice but learning how to find your error message and how to read it will solve 90% of your problems.
 Sometimes it will give you directly an answer, most of the time it will narrow the scope of the problem.
-Good developer are (almost) happy when they see an error message because they know it will help them solve their problem.
+Good developers are (almost) always happy when they see an error message because they know it will help them solve their problem.

 ### Become a binding.pry god
 When the error message does not directly give you an answer, learn how to debug with binding.pry (or debugger for javascript).
 Every time I see a bug I don't quite understand, the first thing I do is put a binding.pry in my code to see what is going on and how do my variables look like at this specific moment.